DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 These permissions are handled with the configuration allow list.
 By default these are denied.

-This does show one of the weaknesses of Tauri though.
+This does show one of the weaknesses of Tauri.
-Tauri uses different webviews depending on the platform used.
-While this has benefits (such as bundle size), on of the downsides might be missing features, in which case this becomes an upstream issue which you might have to wait for.
+Tauri uses different webviews depending on the platform.
+While this has benefits (such as bundle size), on of the downsides might be missing features, in which case, this becomes an upstream issue which you might have to wait for.

 6. **Do not disable webSecurity**

 It is recommended to only enable features as you need them and to properly set your scopes.
 Tauri works with an opt-in system for features.

-It is not indeed not recommended to disable security.
+It is indeed not recommended to disable security.

 7. **Define a Content-Security-Policy and use restrictive rules (i.e. script-src 'self')**

-By default you have to define a CSP, otherwise you might encounter issues with your build.
+By default you have to define a CSP; otherwise you might encounter issues with your build.
 However the advice to not set it to '*' obviously still holds true and is sound advice.
-Only allow what is necessary for you application.
+Only allow what is necessary for your application.

 8. **Do not enable allowRunningInsecureContent**

-Same argument as point 1.

-(I am uncertain but I believe this is recommendation is the default for the webviews).

-TODO CHECK
+If your CSP is properly set, this will be prevented from loading in your app.

+However, looking point 13: it's still possible to make a link that navigates to an insecure website.

 9. **Do not enable experimental features**

-Not using experimental features is also sound advice for Tauri (although not exactly comparable to Chromium itself but other features such as the recently announced Mobile support for example).
+Not using experimental features is also sound advice for Tauri (although not exactly comparable to Chromium but other features such as the recently announced Mobile support for example).
 It's not ready for production use and might not be tested well enough for security.